ak-asu/web-dev-skill/.github/steps/9-state-management.md

 ## 6. Persisting State

 Persisting state ensures user preferences, like theme choice, are retained across sessions.
-A simple approach is to use local storage, though it’s best handled outside reducers to keep them pure.
+A simple approach is to use local storage, though it's best handled outside reducers to keep them pure.

 ### Example: Persisting Theme
 Modify `ThemeToggle.tsx` to save the theme to local storage.